terraform-aws-modules/terraform-aws-eks/docs/faq.md

 An alternative is to use the aws provider's [`ignore_tags` variable](https://www.terraform.io/docs/providers/aws/#ignore_tags-configuration-block).
 However this can also cause terraform to display a perpetual difference.

-## How do I safely remove old worker groups?

-You've added new worker groups.
-Deleting worker groups from earlier in the list causes Terraform to want to recreate all worker groups.
-This is a limitation with how Terraform works and the module using `count` to create the ASGs and other resources.

-The safest and easiest option is to set `asg_min_size` and `asg_max_size` to 0 on the worker groups to "remove".

 ## Why does changing the node or worker group's desired count not do anything?

 The module is configured to ignore this value.
 Unfortunately, Terraform does not support variables within the `lifecycle` block.